SlicerDMRI/SupWMA/README.md

 # Overview
+*You are on master branch*
-This repository has two branches: `master` and `MedIA`. `master` branch is for our work at [ISBI 2022](https://arxiv.org/abs/2201.12528) (finalist for best paper award). `MedIA` branch is for our work at [Medical Image Analysis](https://arxiv.org/abs/2207.08975).
+This repository has two branches: **master** and **MedIA**. **master** branch is for our work at [ISBI 2022](https://arxiv.org/abs/2201.12528) (finalist for best paper award). **MedIA** branch is for our work at [Medical Image Analysis](https://arxiv.org/abs/2207.08975).
-* Superficial white matter parcellation on real data: if you want to use our pre-trained model to parcellate your own data, please use [SupWMA_TwoStage.sh](https://github.com/SlicerDMRI/SupWMA/blob/MedIA/SupWMA_TwoStage.sh) in `MedIA` branch.
+* Superficial white matter parcellation on real data: if you want to use our pre-trained model to parcellate your own data, please use [SupWMA_TwoStage.sh](https://github.com/SlicerDMRI/SupWMA/blob/MedIA/SupWMA_TwoStage.sh) in **MedIA** branch.
 It provides the two-stage SupWMA model trained with contrastive learning.
-* Train your own model: You can start with `master` branch, where it provides code for one-stage training with and without contrastive learning.
-If you are also interested in two-stage training, you can check training code in `MedIA` branch.
+* Train your own model: You can start with **master** branch, where it provides code for one-stage training with and without contrastive learning.
+If you are also interested in two-stage training, you can check training code in **MedIA** branch.

 # Superficial White Matter Analysis (SupWMA)